 Selina becomes distraught at her son and his rejection of his architectural career.
 He has neglected beauty and art for an empty life of American capitalism.
 His firm focuses on selling bonds to vulnerable widows or single women who do not know otherwise.
 The time period is at the height of the economic expansion, the Gilded Age -an age of loose credit and plenty of money.
 Dirk eventually falls in love with another woman -a young and carefree artist named Dallas.
 One day, Roelf Pool comes to Chicago to visit with an old European General, and they all decide to visit the DeJong farm outside the city.
 Dirk feels out of place as both his mother and Dallas clearly love Roelf and his life in Europe.
 Roelf’s hands are rough from years of his craft.
 When she was young, Selina’s father used to say there are two kinds of people: wheat and emerald.
 Selina says Roelf is emerald, Roelf says Selina is wheat -both beautiful.
 Dirk “SoBig” DeJong returns to Chicago, dejected and alone at the end of the story.

 Selina is the hero of the novel, and Ferber asks us to contrast her successes with Dirk’s choices.
 Selina is the innovative, free-spirited, lover of beauty.
 She does not listen to the popular mythology of wealthy urbanite life.
 She pursues her own success and happiness, finding both, while Dirk is sadly absorbed by the passing wave of glamour (bond-selling in Chicago).
 Still, Selina is a complex character.
 As a young and carefree woman, she is open to all the world offers, and as a consequence her life takes an unexpected turn -she becomes a struggling farmer’s wife, and then a widow.
 Yet she is happy.
 In Ferber, we find the American dream in something simple, like appreciation for the beauty in rows of Midwest cabbage plants, or the successful harvest of asparagus.
 Yet it is complicated.
 As with other early winners of the Pulitzer, So Big, addresses the issue of change in American life: changing technology, trends, progress, and so on.
-Yet it reaffirms that hope and happiness can prevail over these frightening changes.
+Yet it reaffirms the idea that hope and happiness can prevail over these frightening changes.
 There are still people who are “emerald” and “wheat.”

 Ferber once called So Big a “theme” and a “story on the triumph of failure.”
 In hesitation about getting the book published Ferber once wrote: “Who would be interested in a novel about a middle-aged woman in a calico dress with wispy hair and bad teeth, grubbing on a little truck farm south of Chicago?”
 But nevertheless Doubleday loved the book, and it sold hundreds of thousands of copies in its first year of publication alone.